noamteyssier/bedrs/README.md

 learn how to implement genomic arithmetic as well as get more comfortable with generics and traits in rust.

-This library will eventually be focuse towards genome-specific arithmetic and focuses around a base `Interval` type which includes <chr, start, stop>.
+This library will eventually be focused towards genome-specific arithmetic and focuses around a base `Coordinates` trait which includes functions to retrieve `<chr, start, stop>`.

 This is a work in progress and is subject to heavy changes.